 Penalties for Drug Possession

-The penalties for drug possession in Sydney can be severe:
+The penalties for drug possession in Sydney are significant:

-- Small quantities: Fines up to $2,200 or two years in prison.
+- Small quantities: Fines up to $2,200 and/or two years imprisonment.

 Factors Influencing Your Case